MISSION AND VISION STATEMENT

 - To provide a curriculum of academic excellence, encompassing multiple disciplines;

-- To articulate and advance the rights of all women and the oppressed to full and equal participation in a democratic society;
+- To articulate and advance the rights of all people and the oppressed to full and equal participation in a democratic society;

 - To use not only books, but also the arts and technologies to communicate information that leads to an understanding and response as part of the global community;